 American Airlines Group's Debt Overview

-Over the past three months, shares of American Airlines Group (NASDAQ:AAL) fell by 15.69%.
+Shares of American Airlines Group (NASDAQ:AAL) moved lower by 11.46% in the past three months.
 Before having a look at the importance of debt, let us look at how much debt American Airlines Group has.

 American Airlines Group's Debt